Our Team - All Faculty

 I took an interest in performing and acting when I was a kid.
 That interest quickly transformed into a passion as I began performing in elementary school and church.
 This passion led me to study acting at The Playhouse in the Park where I began learning the basics of performing.
 I then was signed to an agency and started a more vigorous training process which led to auditioning for roles.
 I transferred to a different agency where I booked some commercial spots and two short films.
 I graduated with a Focus on Modern Theatre and Drama at Miami University where I studied the world of improv and the difference between stage acting and acting in front of a camera.
 I look forward to sharing the exciting, versatile, sometimes challenging, but always FUN world of acting and performing with you all.

 Tom Buckley is one of the most in demand drummers and drum instructors in the Cincinnati area.
-While attending the College-Conservatory of Music at the University of Cincinnati, he performed with a variety of jazz groups including the Jazz Lab Band, the Jazz Ensemble, and numerous small jazz combos.
+While attending the College-Conservatory of Music at the University of Cincinnati, he performed with a variety of ensembles including the Jazz Lab Band, the Jazz Ensemble, and numerous small jazz combos.
 He also played in several of the school’s highly acclaimed musicals.
 He was the first recipient of the now annual Bob Bodley award and scholarship, which is given to the student who most exemplifies characteristics of humility, creativity, and professionalism.

-He has been teaching private lessons regularly for nine years and has experience teaching students as young as 3 years old up through adults that are active, professional musicians.
+He has been teaching private lessons regularly for 11 years and has experience teaching students as young as 3 years old up through adults that are active, professional musicians.
 He has also instructed drum lines in the Cincinnati area and has taught at several marching band camps and drum set camps around the country.

 Tom is from Minneapolis, Minnesota, where he started playing percussion at age nine.